Equity and Inclusion focuses on staff who are:

 Southern Cross University proudly supports the Human Rights Commission Racism.
 It Stops With Me campaign.
 As a supporter organisation we commit to undertake activities to challenge racist attitudes and to educate about racism and its detrimental effects to all of society.

-For more information please contact Senior Equity and Diversity Officer Rob Cumings.
+For more information please contact Equity Coordinator, Rob Cumings.

 What is EEO?